Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 # Case fatality rate

+How deadly is this virus? and how likely is it that a person dies from this virus, after getting infected?

+In [Epidemiology](https://en.wikipedia.org/wiki/Epidemiology) (the science of studying diseases), a [case fatality rate (CFR)](https://en.wikipedia.org/wiki/Case_fatality_rate) is the proportion of people who die from a certain disease among all individuals diagnosed with the disease, and it's typically used as a measure of disease severity.

 {% include covid-charts/most_affected_countries_fatality_rate_bar_chart.html %}

 # Flatten the curve

 {% include covid-charts/most_affected_countries_daily_deaths_bar_chart.html %}

-# Link between aging and virus fatality
+# The relation between aging and virus fatality

 {% include covid-charts/age_vs_fatality_rate_scatter_plot.html %}